In this podcast, Fred, Misty, and Brianna discuss disclosures.

 then you can pay $200 a year to have the guy come once a year.

 Exactly.
 So pay for somebody to come out, get them under the house, have them do those tubes in the ground, or whatever. and maintain that, because those are the types of things that come out in this process.
 Because aside, and in conjunction with these disclosures, you’re also having home inspections, usually.
-Obviously, in California, the real estate markets a little crazy.
-So some people do a non contingent offer.
-So a non contingent offer would mean that there’s contingencies built into the contract.
+Obviously, in California, the real estate markets are a little crazy.
+So some people do a non-contingent offer.
+So a non-contingent offer would mean that there are contingencies built into the contract.
 This is what I do.
-So when a contract comes to me, Fred’s listed a property.
+So when a contract comes to me, Fred’s listed property.
 We’ve gotten 14 million offers, we take the best strongest offer, he sends it over to me.
 And we’re under contract sellers and buyers agree everything looks great.
 Let’s do this.
 Let’s hit the ground running.
 I go through the contract.
-And I parse through the information and I pull out the relevant dates.
+And I parse through the information and pull out the relevant dates.
 So every contract that you fill out, will tell you what your close date is.
 So that’s 30 days, 60 days, 90 days.
-21 days, we just did a 15 day close.
+21 days, we just did a 15-day close.
 Six hours, six hours, right?
 It’s California.
-So can you close tomorrow night.
-So that those dates is what I keep track of.
+So can you close tomorrow night?
+So that those dates are what I keep track of.
 And those dates, each date is attached to something in the agreement that has to be removed.
 So these are called contingencies.
 So we have a contingency for a loan.
 So you’re going to get a loan, you are going to buy a house and you need a $400,000 loan.
 That takes time.
 You can’t just go to a bank and say, Hi, I’d like $400,000 they’re like, you look super trustworthy.
 Here’s the briefcase full of the money.